adinsley/fringe_homework/fringeshows_homework.md

     fringe_shows=# INSERT into shows_users (show_id, user_id) VALUES (12, 23);
     INSERT 0 1

+    also INSERT into shows_users (show_id, users_id) VALUES (SELECT show_id FROM shows where name = 'Two girls, one cup of comedy', SELECT user_id FROM users where name = 'Valerie Gibson')

 6. Updates the name of the "Val Gibson" user to be "Valerie Gibson".